slackapi/deno-slack-sdk/docs/functions-action-handlers.md

 // Now can use the router's addHandler method to register different handlers based on action properties like
 // action_id or block_id
 export const blockActions = ActionsRouter.addHandler(
-  ['approve_request', 'deny_request'], // The first argument to addHandler can accept an array of action_id strings async ({ action, body, token, env }) => { // The second argument is the handler function itself
+  ['approve_request', 'deny_request'], // The first argument to addHandler can accept an array of action_id strings, among many other formats!
+  // Check the API reference at the end of this document for the full list of supported options async ({ action, body, token, env }) => { // The second argument is the handler function itself
     console.log('Incoming action handler invocation', action);
     const client = SlackAPI(token, {